Cracked Block Foundation

 How to Discover a Cracked Block Foundation

-Before you can fix a cracked block foundation, you first need to know it’s there in the first place.
+Before you can repair a cracked block foundation, you obviously need to know it’s there in the first place.
 Here’s how you can find out about a cracked block foundation in your home.

 - High indoor humidity